 Lawyers wishing to volunteer may write to email@example.com.
 Clemency Project 2014 will acknowledge receipt of emails of interest and will notify all volunteers of the date for the training program.

-Inmates seeking representation by pro bono attorneys provided by Clemency Project 2014 attorneys should complete the online Trulinks survey provided by the Bureau of Prisons or the paper survey that will be made available by case managers and be sure to check the box indicating that they wish to have.
+Inmates seeking representation by pro bono attorneys provided by Clemency Project 2014 attorneys should complete the online Trulinks survey provided by the Bureau of Prisons or the paper survey that will be made available by case managers and be sure to check the box indicating that they wish to have a Clemency Project 2014 attorney review their case.

 Frequently Asked Questions about the Justice Department’s New Clemency Initiative